 According to a sign attached to this Ohio tourist attraction, the fully proportional giant wooden horse and buggy is made up of 2,300 board feet of lumber and 30 pounds of screws.
 The wheel size is 7 feet tall and the horse stands at 29.25 hands tall!
 Actually, I’m not really sure what a “hand” measurement is, or whose hands they use, or if the Amish have different sized hands then the rest of us, or if maybe they used horse hands, but it was a mighty tall horse!

 Mesopotamia is the fourth largest Amish community in the United States, so the creation is definitely a case of art imitates life.
 It’s the perfect icon to draw in visitors.
 In fact, if you drive up to find the World’s Largest Amish Horse and Buggy you’ll probably pass a few normal-sized real-life horse and buggies on your way.

-What do you think of this roadside oddity?
+What do you think of this Mesopotamia, Ohio tourism spot?
 Yea or neigh?